bartvanerp/SPSsite/content/courses/5cta0/statisticalsignalprocessing_estimation_leastsquares.md

 ### Weighted Least Squares Estimation

 For some estimation problems, we might want to reduce the influence of a portion of the data on our final estimate.
 For example, the data of the can be provided by different sensors.
 Moreover, some sensors may have a higher accuracy than others, and thus, we have more confidence in their measurement result.
 However, even though the other sensor measurement results are less accurate, they still provide some information.
-The different confidence in the measurement result can be incooperated in least-squares estimator by assigning them different weights, which leads to the weighted least-squares estimator.
+The different confidence in the measurement result can be incooperated in least-squares estimator by assigning them different weights, which leads to the weighted least-squares estimator (WLSE).
 In general, we can express the weighted least-squares error criterion as
 \begin{equation}
 J(\boldsymbol\theta) = (\mathbf{x}-\mathbf{H}\boldsymbol\theta)^T\mathbf{W}(\mathbf{x}-\mathbf{H}\boldsymbol\theta)
 \end{equation}